Caldecott Broadcast Centre Land Sale: A Real Estate Agent's Opinions

 It will be interesting if we see some variation of The Star Vista, implemented.
 Which are a performing arts centre/mall.
 Still, we will have to see the overall feasibility of the project.
 Residents of Caldecott Hill Estate might not be used to the increased traffic flow that the new development brings.

-I like to reiterate that most of the information mentioned here can be speculative, but based on actual figures.
+I like to reiterate that most of the information mentioned here is speculative, but based on actual figures.
 The new leasehold Caldecott Hill Estate bungalows will be a fantastic opportunity for homeowners who like to experience living in a GCBA.

 Despite the significant discount in comparison to its freehold counterparts, the reason for purchasing these leasehold purchases should ideally be mainly for own occupation and capital investment as a secondary reason.